GoLangsam/powser/README.md

 is more tight in this implementation thanks to the helpers and the channel handling package (even so some more lines need to cater for resource cleanup: Drop/Close).

+Note: We use and chain methods here instead of nesting functions (as in the [original paper](https://swtch.com/~rsc/thread/squint.pdf)).
+Thus: Sometimes a formula appears to be written backwards.
+Read carefully,

 The overall result is too good, powerful and complete as to serve as an example only in the related project [`pipe/s`](https://github.com/GoLangsam/pipe) and thus is given here as an independent and stand-alone repository in the hope to be useful for someone.

-Note: A considerable weakness of the approach taken and discussed in [Squinting at Power Series](https://swtch.com/~rsc/thread/squint.pdf) is the `Split` method used e.g. for multiplication: it spawns another goroutine per value just in order to queue values not dispatchable yet.

-A simple internal use of a circular ring buffer as queue effectively avoids such waste of precious resources.
-An implementation can (soon) be found [here](https://github.com/GoLangsam/ps).

-And a clear and type-safe distinction between send-only and receive-only channels provides much more safety for clients of the channel package.

 Last, but not least, power series are just _one_ usecase for concurrency and demand channels.
 Others, such as [continued fractions](https://en.wikipedia.org/wiki/Continued_fraction) await to be explored and conquered.
-Using generic tools from [`pipe/s`](https://github.com/GoLangsam/pipe) should ease such undertaking.
+(Using generic tools from [`pipe/s`](https://github.com/GoLangsam/pipe) might ease such undertaking.)

 ---
 ## Details